Provides a base set of functionality for playlists: the enqueue,

 for doing this itself.

-are interpreted according to TYPE
+The ARGUMENTS are interpreted according to TYPE.
+For the basic

-type of item, see below.
+file type of item, see below.

-response should be sent announcing the (non-negative)
+An ENQUEUE response should be sent announcing the (non-negative)

 index, hash, type, and arguments of the inserted item.